Biden fills out State Department team with Obama veterans

-They were expected to be the 11 department appointees that Biden was announcing Saturday to serve under his pick for secretary of state, Antony Blinken, the official said.
-The official was not authorized to publicly discuss the appointments before the announcements and spoke on condition of anonymity.
+The team “embodies my core belief that America is strongest when it works with our allies,” Biden said in a statement.
+He said he was confident “they will use their diplomatic experience and skill to restore America’s global and moral leadership.
+America is back.”

-Among the others joining the Biden team are:
+Among the others are:

 —longtime Biden Senate aide Brian McKeon, to be deputy secretary of state for management.